kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 Code Insights: After releasing Recording button, ESP32 is sending recorded audio.wav to _STT (SpeechToText) Deepgram server_ for text transcription, then sending this text as request to _Open AI server_ (LLM model e.g. "gpt-4o-mini"), finally converting the received Open AI answer with _TTS (TextToSpeech) server_ with an AI voice back to AUDIO and playing response via speaker on ESP32.

 ESP32 chat device (Wifi connected) can be triggered by voice completely standalone (no Serial Monitor a/o keyboard a/o connected computer needed).
 Serial Monitor is optional, useful in case the device is used as _Text ChatGPT_ device only (no voice recording, no Deepgram registration needed).
-Hint: Using a Terminal App (e.g. PuTTY) allows to use the ESP323 device without any IDE Serial Monitor.
+Hint: Using a Terminal App (e.g. PuTTY) allows to use the ESP323 as Text Chat device without any IDE Serial Monitor.

 # Workflow
 Explore the details in the .ino code, summary in a nutshell: